Welcome to today's edition of the Rush 24-7 podcast.

 Stay with us, folks.

-We have time squeeze in another folk call here.
+We have time to squeeze in another phone call here.

 Hello, sir, and welcome.

-Real quick, um, I agree with you reading between the lines and you know what you've been saying about spending some money and get rid of this liberalism.
+Real quick, I agree with you reading between the lines and what you've been saying about spending some money and getting rid of this liberalism.

 So I got two questions on this.

-I mean, I I don't I don't profess to know whether that's gonna be the case because I don't really know yet how all this is gonna unfold.
+I mean, I don't profess to know whether that's going to be the case because I don't really know yet how all this is going to unfold.

 What I know is the opportunity we have.

-Now, if the if the opportunity that we have to demonstrate conservatism in rebuilding this area of the country is is utilized to the max, then the is the the conclusion will be inescapable.
+Now, if the opportunity that we have to demonstrate conservatism in rebuilding this area of the country is utilized to the max, then the conclusion will be inescapable.

 The differences will be inescapable.

-You you I mean the the uh the the the people who have lived in the abject poverty of that region for all these many generations will not be able to help but notice the difference if it's done the right way.
+I mean, the people who have lived in the abject poverty of that region for all these many generations will not be able to help but notice the difference if it's done the right way.

 And that remains a big if.

-But uh folks, I I the people of this country are the are the ones that make things happen, and it's gonna take a lot of uh pressure, it's gonna take a lot of focus and interest to make sure that this plan is put together with uh with a primarily conservative foundation.
+It's going to take a lot of focus and interest to make sure that this plan is put together with a primarily conservative foundation.